Shopify/liquid/_filters/at_most.md

 ---
 title: at_most
-description: Liquid filter that limits a number to a maximum value
+description: Liquid filter that limits a number to a maximum value.
 ---

 Limits a number to a maximum value.